Namrata2108/Addverb_project/README.md

 1) Create a Google Cloud Platform Account
 2) Set up a Compute Instance or a virtual machine
-3) Make changes to the firewall to allow http and https trafic so that we can use the machine for internet access.
+3) Make changes to the firewall to allow http and https traffic so that we can use the machine for internet access.